Minto Communities LEED Certified building in Ottawa

 If you’d like to keep up with current LEED Certified projects in Ontario, check out this live interactive Green Building Map.
 Buying a LEED Certified home is the perfect step toward reducing your environmental footprint – and bringing balance to the conservation and preservation of the Earth’s natural resources.

 Any questions?
 Want to let us know what living in a LEED Certified building means to you?
-Tell us with #LiveBetter10.
+Tell us with #LiveBetter10 and check out our other post.